coolbeevip/ansible-playbook/antdb/README.md

 bash-5.0# ansible-playbook -C /ansible-playbook/antdb/main-os-init.yml /ansible-playbook/antdb/main-cluster-install.yml
 ```

-If you see the following message, the installation is complete
+If you see the following message, the installation is completed

 ```shell
 TASK [Install Succeed] ********************************************************************************************************************************************************************************************************